It was bound to happen. They were just waiting for the ideal conditions.

 Suddenly they were—they are—everywhere: loose cotton scarves, thick wool scarves, tight silk scarves, draped scarves, discreet solids, polyester pleats, crinkled pinks, tasseled greens, turquoise blues, bulging fleeces, bamboo stripes, traditional prints, flower prints, faded paisleys, Iraqi plaids, neck-worn kaffiyehs, knit scarves falling like pigtails down the back or over the breast, old swatches, roughened cashmeres, just-in-case shawls, shoulder throws, muffler scarves, back-hanging wraps, pendulum ties, double loops, triple loops, slip knots, braids, knot rows, roll-and-tucks, school-age fringes, wrap-and-knots, ironic ascots, devil-may-care wrap-arounds, bright kerchiefs, fringed wrap-and-sweeps, guadaloops, africontours, branded squares, and so much more.

-The famous French rentrée of September—that back to school, back to work, back to the ranks of the unemployed, back to friends, back to political crises, that time of new restaurants, new prices, new exhibitions, new books, new lovers, easy break-ups—is but a delusion of change (plus ça change…).
+The famous French rentrée of September—that back to school, back to work, back to the ranks of the employed or unemployed, back to friends, back to political crises; that time of new restaurants, new prices, new exhibitions, new books, new lovers, easy break-ups—is but a delusion of change (plus ça change…).
 Because what Parisians most long for is their neck-wrap of a security blanket against the elements and against changing fashion.

 Yes, against changing fashion.
 Foreign visitors incorrectly see the scarf as a sign of fashion.
 If it were then everyone would be wearing the same scarf in the same way with the same three or four print or colors.
 No, the scarf is non-fashion.
 It’s a Parisian’s pacifier, a self-comforting sign that he or she is headed somewhere and is not alone, like a cup of coffee in the hand of a New Yorker, like a religious symbol or garment worn by a fundamentalist.
 The scarf quickens the step and lifts the chin and makes its wearer feel determined, aloof, protected, dressed in a constant embrace.